Terms and Conditions of Membership

 - Members are entitled and encouraged to take advantage of the various opportunities the Chamber offers but there is never any obligation or pressure to use any of the services provided by the Chamber, its partners or through offers provided by members for members.
 Any agreements between the Member and the Chamber’s partners are strictly between the two parties, and are not the responsibility of the Chamber.

 - The Chamber Membership benefits are subject to change without notice and are subject to terms and conditions available from the Chamber.

 - The Chamber Membership fee is non-refundable and Membership is non-transferable.

-- Single Membership entitles the Member to one standard entry and in the Directory, all under one company name.
+- Single Membership entitles the Member to one standard entry in the Members Directory, located in The Chamber's Members Portal, all under one company name.
 Similarly only one company name can be used for any other Chamber publications.

 - Membership fees are based on the membership package option chosen.
 Member companies cannot choose a package set for companies with fewer than the number of employees in the Member organisation at the relevant location.

 - It is an expressed term of the membership agreement that the member will inform the Chamber about any changes in the number of employees or other vital aspects of the business.
 The Chamber may consider applications for a higher category of membership in individual cases.